Power of Attorney Letter for Child Care

 #1

-I am writing this letter to legally authorize you to have power of attorney for my child, _____, born on __/__/__ at XYZ Hospital.
-This power of attorney will be effective from __/__/__ to __/__/__, and during this time period, all important decisions pertaining to the child’s well-being and overall security will be made.
+I am writing this letter to legally authorise you to have the power of attorney for my child, _____, born on __/__/__ at XYZ Hospital.
+This power of attorney will be effective from __/__/__ to __/__/__, and during this period, all important decisions about the child’s well-being and overall security will be made.

-These legal matters are handed over to make sure that the child is well taken care of during the unavailability of parents or any other guardian.
-A power of attorney encompasses the following conditions but is not limited to them:
+These legal matters are handled to ensure that the child is well cared for in the event of parental or any other guardian’s unavailability.
+A power of attorney encompasses the following conditions, but is not limited to them:

-• All the expenditures related to childbirth, transportation, and registration will be covered by the attorney receiver.
+• The attorney receiver will cover all the expenditures related to childbirth, transportation, and registration.

-• Invoices for all bills will be provided by the receiving party upon inquiry from parents or guardians.
+• The receiving party will provide invoices for all bills upon inquiry from parents or guardians.

-• A daycare facility for the child will be chosen after thorough research, and the reviews of other parents will be greatly considered.
+• A daycare facility for the child will be chosen after thorough research, with significant consideration given to the reviews of other parents.

 • All expenses related to child well-being, i.e., medical expenses, vaccinations, monthly checkups, milk powder, and other formalities, will be covered by the attorney.